Share the article

 With basic screening, a large bank would probably expect to get around 1,000 suspicious transaction alerts a day.
 And there may be ten dedicated compliance professionals on hand to deal with them, the average annual salary for this role is £38,565.
 This would mean that just 5% of the work these staff do – or £19,282.50 - adds any compliance value.
 The remaining 95% - or £366,367.50 annually – is wasted on false positives.
 For example, manually checking different spellings for the same name.

 Advanced screening, however, uses fuzzy logic and contextual analysis to determine if, for example, the different spellings are suspicious or not.
 So, an extra accent on a name or a missing document detail does not render the transaction suspicious by default, vastly reducing the number of false positives.
-Every platform is different, but speaking for ourselves, Sardine's Business Advanced Sanction Screening has a rate of just X% false positives – a huge improvement on the basic models.
+Every platform is different, but speaking for ourselves, Sardine's Business Advanced Sanction Screening has reduced false positives between 80% and 95% for existing clients– a huge improvement on the basic models.
 One of the ways we achieve this is by conducting a thorough entity verification in advance.
 Sardine works with Moody's to establish the true beneficial owner before screening.

 2 .Entity verification before screening reduces regulatory risk